 The video below will show you a visual representation of the areas covered throughout this knowledge base guide.

 [[title=MicroSIP Softphone Configuration]]

-[[description=At the end of this article, you will be able to configure a SIP Device from your PBX to the MicroSIP softphone client, which is a popular open-source softphone for Windows.]]
+[[description=You will be able to configure a SIP Device from your PBX to the MicroSIP softphone client, which is a popular open-source softphone for Windows.]]